dreamfactorysoftware/platform-wiki/setup-guide/archive/EmrEtlRunner-setup.md

 #### Rolling mode

-Invoking EmrEtlRunner with just the `--config` option puts it into rolling mode, processing all the raw SnowPlow event logs it can find in your In
+Invoking EmrEtlRunner with just the `--config` option puts it into rolling mode, processing all the raw Snowplow event logs it can find in your In
 Bucket:

     $ bundle exec bin/snowplow-emr-etl-runner --config my-config.yml